 Urgent Needs Grants

-In response to the devastating ice storms that have affected much of northeast Michigan, the Community Foundation for Northeast Michigan (CFNEM) has reactivated its Urgent Needs Fund to support those most impacted across the region.
-Grants from the Urgent Needs Fund will be directed to nonprofit organizations providing vital services such as access to food and basic hygiene, care for senior citizens, and assistance with other essential needs in response to the ice storm and its aftermath.
+Grants from the Urgent Needs Fund will be directed to nonprofit organizations working to meet the emergency needs of residents in the impacted communities.
 While CFNEM cannot provide aid directly to individuals, it supports the work of local nonprofit partners who are on the front lines of crisis response.

 Eligibility requirements:

-- Your organization is playing an active role in helping individuals and families affected by the ice storm of March/April 2025.
+- Your organization is playing an active role in helping individuals and families affected by the Spring 2026 ice storm and flooding in one or more of the counties within the Community Foundation's service area: Alcona, Alpena, Cheboygan (including Mackinaw City), Crawford, Iosco, Montmorency, Ogemaw, Oscoda, and/or Presque Isle.

 - Your organization must be a 501c3 nonprofit, government agency, church, or school in order to receive funding. *Note: If applicant is a school, please include a letter of support from the superintendent that includes why funds are not included in the school budget/how this request fits into the overall school district plan.

 - This grant cycle is ongoing and grant awards will be based on the merit of the proposal and the availability of funds.
-The purpose of the Urgent Needs Fund is to fill unexpected or emergency needs arising for individuals and families due to the impact and aftermath of the northern Michigan ice storms.
+The purpose of the Urgent Needs Fund is to fill unexpected or emergency needs arising for individuals and families due to the impact and aftermath of the March 2026 ice storm and April 2026 flooding.

 - Grants will be paid upon approval and receipt of a fully signed grant agreement.
 This agreement may be submitted by submitting a photo or fax of the signed grant agreement.